dmazin/git-lazy-commit/README.md

 Note that it prepended a silly little "feat:".
 It's not perfect!
 For this reason, git-lazy-commit lets you edit the proposed commit message using the $EDITOR of your choice.

-Another example, Here's a diff from the git-lazy-commit repo, where I gave up trying to generate the diff with GitPython (I couldn't figure out how to make its output match `git diff --staged`) and just used subprocess to run `git diff --staged` directly.
+Another example.
+Here's a diff from the git-lazy-commit repo, where I gave up trying to generate the diff with GitPython (I couldn't figure out how to make its output match `git diff --staged`) and just used subprocess to run `git diff --staged` directly.

 ```diff
 diff --git a/assistant/core.py b/assistant/core.py